 Avis Budget Group (CAR) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the car rental company had lost 10.73% over the past month, lagging the Business Services sector's loss of 7.62% and the S&P 500's loss of 8.32% in that time.
+Coming into today, shares of the car rental company had lost 14.56% in the past month.
+In that same time, the Business Services sector lost 4.78%, while the S&P 500 lost 3.49%.

 Investors will be hoping for strength from Avis Budget Group as it approaches its next earnings release.
-In that report, analysts expect Avis Budget Group to post earnings of $12.13 per share.
-This would mark year-over-year growth of 105.59%.
+The company is expected to report EPS of $12.13, up 105.59% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.11 billion, up 31.25% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $39.29 per share and revenue of $11.46 billion, which would represent changes of +74.7% and +23.1%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for Avis Budget Group.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 9.3% higher within the past month.
-Avis Budget Group is currently a Zacks Rank #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 9.3% higher.
+Avis Budget Group is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, Avis Budget Group is currently trading at a Forward P/E ratio of 4.08.
-For comparison, its industry has an average Forward P/E of 12.65, which means Avis Budget Group is trading at a discount to the group.
+Digging into valuation, Avis Budget Group currently has a Forward P/E ratio of 3.89.
+For comparison, its industry has an average Forward P/E of 12.75, which means Avis Budget Group is trading at a discount to the group.

-Investors should also note that CAR has a PEG ratio of 0.21 right now.
+We can also see that CAR currently has a PEG ratio of 0.2.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Business - Services stocks are, on average, holding a PEG ratio of 0.73 based on yesterday's closing prices.
+CAR's industry had an average PEG ratio of 0.73 as of yesterday's close.

 The Business - Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 146, putting it in the bottom 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 110, putting it in the top 44% of all 250+ industries.

 Click to get this free report